Celebrating Women's History Month

 March marks Women’s History Month in the United States, corresponding with International Women’s Day on March 8.
 This is a month to remember and reflect on the women who have come before us, who are walking beside us and the next generation who are being raised by us.
 Whether it's fiction or fact, we recognize that every woman has a story to tell.

-Spotlighting strong female characters.
+Spotlighting strong female characters: woman with a story

 Tenacious, clever, feminine and steadfast.
 Those are just a few words used to describe the strong female leads that grace the pages of Sierra Kay novels.
 All of Sierra Kay’s female characters possess the fortitude it takes to overcome adversity.
 Whether it’s Solange from Queen of the North Shore, dignified and capable who in her grief must rise to the occasion and face unspeakable betrayal or Victoria from Sweet Whispers of the Devil whose grit and wisdom gives her the strength to fight the nightmare that comes to call.
 Kay’s female leads are tough.